tock/libtock-rs/doc/SubscribeApiDesign.md

 ```

 Callbacks are not preemptive: they are only invoked when the process requests
-they be invoked (via a separate system call), removing most (all?) thread-safety
+they be invoked (via the Yield system call), removing most (all?) thread-safety
 concerns from the design.

 Each ID represents a particular event the process can subscribe to, and not all